azuyalabs/yasumi/README.md

 2. Next to the file '<REGIONNAME>BaseTestCase.php', a file called '<REGIONNAME>Test.php' needs to be present.
 This file needs to include region/country level tests and requires assertion of all expected holidays.
-3. All the unit tests and the implementation Holiday Provider require to have the correct locale, timezone and region/countryname.
+3. All the unit tests and the implementation Holiday Provider require to have the correct locale, timezone and region/country name.
 4. As almost all of the tests use automatic iterations, make sure the year for which the test is executed is a valid year.
-Some holidays are only established from a certain year and having the test yearnumber smaller than the minimum establishment year (amongst all holidays) can result in false errors.
+Some holidays are only established from a certain year and having the test year number smaller than the minimum establishment year (amongst all holidays) can result in false errors.